RitioL/PolyFatigueCrackSim/README.md

     sed -i 's/\r$//' neper.sh
     ```
 3. **Run `editInp1.py`**
     - This script adds material information to the `inp` file.
+You can also set a second random seed, which is the random seed for the crystal orientation.
 4. **Run `preprocessor.py`**
     - This script sets various simulation parameters such as analysis steps and boundary conditions.
 5. **Run `editInp2.py`**